PlayFab/PlayFabParty/macOS/README.md

 ### Instructions

-1. Connect the iOS device to a mac device.
-2. Enable **FileSharing** for your application, this can be done through the **Info.plist** file of your application.
+1. Enable **FileSharing** for your application, this can be done through the **Info.plist** file of your application.
-3. Open the finder application on a Mac, locate your connected iOS device section and select it.
-4. Click on the "Files" tab.
-4. Locate the installed application that uses PlayFab Party.
-5. Copy the `PlayFabPartyLogger.json` file into this application's folder.
+2. Copy the `PlayFabPartyLogger.json` file into any local directory of your device.
-6. Run the application.
+3. Run the application.
-7. The output log file is located in the same directory that you placed `PlayFabPartyLogger.json`.
+4. The path to log files is specified by "logFolder" property of `PlayFabPartyLogger.json`.